Michael Pearce (artist): Theatrical design

 While working on the set for The Wake, he also was busy with the set design for Be Bop a Lula, a rock and roll play about Gene Vincent and Eddie Cochran, produced by Adam Ant and John Densmore of The Doors, starring Donal Logue.

 Portraits

 Pearce developed a curious relationship with the aviator Amelia Earhart who appeared as the subject of several alchemical paintings.
 He believes that Earhart perfectly represents the element of air "as a modern Icarus" and he has painted her as an angelic character and alchemical queen.
 In these roles, Earhart acts to transform other characters in Pearce's romantic allegorical narratives.

-Pearce has painted portraits for artists and musicians including actor Shane Brolly, members of the band Plexi, Skinny Puppy singer Nivek Ogre, Snoop Dogg and the No Limit Records rappers C-Murder, Silk the Shocker and Master P.
+Pearce has painted portraits for artists and musicians including actor Shane Brolly, members of the band Plexi, Skinny Puppy singer Nivek Ogre, Snoop Dogg and the No Limit Records rappers C-Murder, Silkk the Shocker and Master P.

-Pearce's portrait of C-Murder was used for the cover of the rapper's platinum selling The Truest S*** I Ever Said.
+Pearce's portrait of C-Murder was used for the cover of the rapper's platinum-selling The Truest Shit I Ever Said.

 His portraits of rapper Master P can be seen in an MTV Cribs episode featuring the No Limit Records owner's home in Baton Rouge.